christoff-buerger/racr/examples/examples-overview.md

 The solution uses [_Racket_](http://racket-lang.org) for its GUI implementation for which reason it only works with _Racket_.

-Objectives:
-  * Simple example showing the application of RAG-controlled rewriting for runtime models, in particular regarding incremental analyses:
+**Objective:** Simple example showing the application of RAG-controlled rewriting for runtime models, in particular regarding incremental analyses.
  * Abstract syntax tree encodes real world state (model of real world: questions presented in a GUI to a user)
  * State changes via rewriting (model updates: user answers)
  * State reasoning and reaction on changes via attributes (model reasoning to derive real world actions: computation of the values of computed questions & re-rendering of GUI elements as necessary)

 ## Petri Nets